Mango Cake Cannabis

 Tyler Rumi is co-founder and cultivation lead at GOOD BUDS, Canada's first licensed outdoor cannabis producer.
 He has grown cannabis in living soil on Salt Spring Island, BC, since 2017.

-GOOD BUDS is a family-run cannabis producer on Salt Spring Island, BC.
+GOOD BUDS is a family-run cannabis farm on Salt Spring Island, BC.
 Founded in 2017 by brothers Tyler and Alex Rumi.
-Canada's first licensed outdoor cannabis cultivation facility.
+Canada's first licensed outdoor cannabis producer.
 FVOPA Certified Organic.